csu/csu.github.io-legacy/_includes/hackathons.md

 </tr>
 </table>

-`*` denotes that I continued/am continuing to work on it after the hackathon.
+`*` denotes that I continued/am continuing to work on the project after the hackathon.